shaunsmith/HOL7744/Introduction/README.md

 The generated `func.yaml` file contains metadata about your function and declares a number of properties including:

-* the name of your function--taken from the containing directory name
 * the version--automatically starting at 0.0.1
 * the name of the runtime/language--which was set automatically based on the presence of `func.go`